-1 INFORMATION COMPETENCY/ RESEARCH SKILLS 1.5 unit, 1.5 lecture hours
+1 INFORMATION COMPETENCY/ RESEARCH SKILLS 4 units, 3 lecture hours, 3 lab hours.

-PREREQUISITES: English 1A or 1AH.
+ADVISORY: Eligibility for English 125 and English 126.
 This course is an introduction to research skills and strategies for college students to successfully locate, access, evaluate, and use information in various formats.
 Students will learn how to use print, database, and Internet resources, cite sources, create bibliographies, and understand plagiarism.
 (A, CSU, UC)